North Forest Independent School District: Post-shutdown

 Portions of the NFISD attendance zone were added to the Houston Independent School District trustee zones 2 and 8.
 The next scheduled board election for those two districts was in 2015.
 Dianna Wray of the Houston Press wrote that "the voters of North Forest have gone from having an entire board elected directly by them to a situation in which they won't have any say in who represents them for the next three years."
 Silvia Brooks Williams, a former NFISD board member, said that HISD ignored an effort to add two board seats for North Forest and to give NFISD residents their own HISD representatives.

-For the 2013-2014 school year, Fonwood Elementary School was repurposed as an early childhood center, and Thurgood Marshall Early Childhood Center and Elmore Middle School were repurposed as elementary schools.
-Hilliard and Shadydale elementaries were also annexed into HISD, but Lakewood Elementary School was not scheduled to re-open for the 2013-2014 school year.
-Some existing HISD elementary schools began serving portions of the NFISD area,"Agenda Board of Education Meeting July 18, 2013."
-Houston Independent School District.
-Proposed Attendance Zones for the North Forest Transition Attachment E-1 (21 of 77).
-Retrieved on July 10, 2013.
-Archived from the original on June 10, 2013. and the NFISD zone was divided between Forest Brook Middle School and the existing HISD Key Middle School"Agenda Board of Education Meeting July 18, 2013."
-Houston Independent School District.
-Proposed Attendance Boundaries Attachment E-2 June 2013 (26 of 77).
-Retrieved on July 10, 2013.
-Archived from the original on June 10, 2013. and between North Forest High School and the existing HISD Kashmere High School."Agenda Board of Education Meeting July 18, 2013."
-Houston Independent School District.
-Proposed Attendance Boundaries Attachment E-3 June 2013 (31 of 77).
-Retrieved on July 10, 2013.
-Archived from the original on June 10, 2013.
+For the 2013–2014 school year, Fonwood Elementary School was repurposed as an early childhood center, and Thurgood Marshall Early Childhood Center and Elmore Middle School were repurposed as elementary schools.
+Hilliard and Shadydale elementaries were also annexed into HISD, but Lakewood Elementary School was not scheduled to re-open for the 2013–2014 school year.
+Some existing HISD elementary schools began serving portions of the NFISD area, and the NFISD zone was divided between Forest Brook Middle School and the existing HISD Key Middle School and between North Forest High School and the existing HISD Kashmere High School.
 YES Prep Public Schools was permitted to continue leasing a school facility.